atinymelon/differ-monogame/README.md

 ##Quick look

 **A simple collision example**
-This is taken from the original, but this syntax is 100% compatible.

     var circle = new Circle( 300, 200, 50 );
     var box = Polygon.Rectangle( 0, 0, 50, 150 );